-The colonists have lately endeavoured to equalise the number of males and females, the previous disproportion having been great.
-There has also been a large influx of the wage-classes of the United Kingdom; but it has been concurrent with a still more powerful stream of unassisted middle-class immigrants, whose superior education and pecuniary resources have enabled them to corroborate their less favoured fellow-immigrants, so as to raise Victoria to her present position.
-At first, there was a great influx of squattors; and the pastoral was the principal interest of the colony.
-Millions of acres of highly timbered soil lay at the feet of the advonturer, and the readiest way to wealth was evidently by the division of the land into runs, and the depasturing of sheep and cattle thereon.
-Settlers and stock, at first from Tasmania, and eventually from New South Wales, poured over the land accordingly. in a continuous stream, from the very first year of discovery.
-Live stock increased, with which the produce of the wool staple was, of course, commensurate.
-With their growing success, squatters contimued to spread over wider and wider areas of country with their flocks and their herds.
+The colonists have lately endeavoured to equalise the number of males and fomales, the previous disproportion having been great.
+There has also been a large influx of the wage-classes of the United Kingdom; but it has been concurrent with a still more poworful stream of unassisted middle-class immigrants, whose superior education and pocuniary resources have enabled them to corroborate their loss favoured fellow-inmigrants, so as to raise Victoria to her present position.
+At first, there was a great influx of squatters ; and the pastoral was the principal interest of the colony.
+Millions of acres of highly timbered soil lay at the feet of the adventurer, and the readiest way to wealth was evidently by the division of the land into runs, and the depasturing of sheep and cattle thereon.
+Settlers and stock, at first from Tasmania, and eventually from New South Wales, poured over the land accordingly, in a continuous stream, from the very first year of discovery.
+Live stock increased, with which the produce of the wool staple was, of course; commensurate.
+With their growing success, squatters con-tinued to spread over wider and wider areas of country with their flocks and their herds.

 The purchasers of land are of a later date.
 The first and second Port Philip land sale took place in 1837.
-By December, 1840, there had been alienated, by purchase, upwards of 160,000 acres
+By December, 1840, there had been alignated, by purchase, upwards of 160,000 acres den sin ekangi kulumi min kalumbah pang kang kang kang kalumbah kulumbah kulumbah kang kang kang kang kang kang over the whole colony.

-Statistical Notes of the "Progress of Victoria, from the Foundation of the Colony (1855-1860)."
-By William Renry Archer, Registrar-General of Victoria.
-By Authority.
-John Ferres, Government Printer, Melbourne. over the whole colony.
 Since 1841, the professional and trading classes in the country districts declined; but mechanics, artisans, and labourers increased more than five-fold; the number of the pastoral and agricultural class had more than doubled; domestic servants had similarly increased, and the residue had nearly trebled.
 The period of the census of 1851 is one of the most inportant.
 A great change was then impending in the social condition of the people.
 The discovery of gold had become an indisputable fact, and the Government had issued licenses to dig for the precious ore.
 Within two years of the discovery a great rise had taken place in the estimated commercial value of landed property.
 In some portions of the city of Melbourne, almost fabulous prices were paid per foot.
-In little more then there were the percentation of Vietcom per foot.
 In little more than three years the population of Victoria increased by about 160,000 souls.
 The pastoral class, which had, prior to the gold discovery, been the most prominent feature of the occupation tables of the country districts, assumed an inferior position.
 The new class of gold miners embraced upwards of 24 per cent. of the total country inhabitants.
-In the next triennial period the sale of land became still more extensive, and nearly 174,000 souls were added to the population; the manufacturing and labouring classes, together with the gold-mining one had also wonderfully increased.
+In the next triennial period the sale of land became still more extensive, and nearly 174,000 souls were added to the population ; the manufacturing and labouring classes, together with the gold-mining one had also wonderfully increased.
 The miners had augmented to 62,428.
-There were also 20,000 Chinese, who successfully applied themselves to mining pursuits- generally, however, confining their operations to working out claims previously abandoned by Europeans.
+There were also 20,000 Chinese, who successfully applied themselves to mining pursuits-generally, however, confining their operations to working out claims previously abandoned by Europeans.
 Domestic servants and others had also increased from 21,300 to 38,065.
 The number of persons ministering to science and literature had risen from 865 to 1.706.
 A similar development had taken place in the country districts.